Drew Weatherford: 2009

 Weatherford was invited to participate in the Chicago Bears three-day mini camp.
 He also worked out with the New Orleans Saints and the New England Patriots.

 Weatherford participated in an open tryout on August 22 for the Orlando Tuskers of the newly formed United Football League.
 Following this tryout, Weatherford was film-interviewed by reporter Donnie Paschal.

 2010

 In 2010, Weatherford played in the Arena Football League with the Tampa Bay Storm.
 He was the backup behind starting QB Brett Dietz, and was on kickoff coverage.

-Weatherford Capital
+Post-football career

 Weatherford founded private equity firm Weatherford Capital with his brothers, Sam Weatherford and Will Weatherford, the former Speaker of the Florida House of Representatives.
+He also sits on the FSU Board of Trustees.